share this post

 • Spread the brownie batter into the prepared 8 x 8-inch square pan.

-• Bake 18-20 minutes or until the top of the brownie is set.
+• Bake the date brownies for 18-20 minutes at 350°F (180°C) until the top of the brownies is set.

 • Pull the parchment paper to easily unmold your brownies without breaking them.
 Place the brownies on a square plate, place another plate on top, and flip them over.
 Peel the parchment paper and let the brownies fully cool down before adding the frosting.